J. Radhakrishnan

-J. Radhakrishnan (born 16 September 1966) is an Indian civil servant and administrator.
-He is currently the additional chief secretary to government and principal secretary for civil supplies department Tamil Nadu in India.
-He is known for his relief work in Nagapattinam and Thanjavur districts during the 2004 Indian Ocean earthquake and tsunami, 2020 Corona pandemic measures which gained worldwide appreciation.
+Jagannathan Radhakrishnan (born 16 September 1966) is an Indian civil servant and administrator who served as Commissioner of Greater Chennai Corporation from 2023 to 2025.
+He is known for his work as District Collector of Nagapattinam and Thanjavur districts during the 2004 Indian Ocean earthquake and tsunami and as Health Secretary of Tamil Nadu during the Covid-19 pandemic in India which have been widely appreciated.

 Early life and education

 Radhakrishnan was born on 16 September 1966 in Madras, India.
 He had his schooling in Kanpur, Chandigarh, Nashik and Deolali and graduated in Veterinary Science in First Class from Bangalore.
 Radhakrishnan did his post-graduation in Veterinary Science (Animal Breeding and Genetics).

-As Civil servant
+Early career

 Radhakrishnan successfully completed his Civil service examinations and qualified for the Indian Administrative Service in 1992.
 After his initial training was over, Radhakrishnan was appointed Sub-Collector of Tuticorin on 9 August 1994.
 He served as Tamil Nadu's Deputy Secretary of Finance from 1996 to 1999 and Family Health and Welfare from March 1999 to March 2000 and as Commissioner of Land Revenue and District Administration of Chennai district from March 2000 to July 2001 before being appointed as Collector of Salem district in July 2001.

 Radhakrishnan served as District Collector of Salem from 1 July 2001 to 15 July 2003 where he successfully carries out battle against social evil Female infanticide and Thanjavur from 29 May 2004 to 10 January 2005.
 Radhakrishnan was the Collector of Thanjavur district when the Indian Ocean tsunami struck the Tamil Nadu coast on 26 December 2004 and organized the relief operations in the district.
 His efficiency in handling the situation and his disaster recovery and relief measures gained considerable appreciation.
-On 10 January 2005, Radhakrishnan was transferred from Thanjavur to the more worse-hit Nagapattinam district to make up for the laxity in relief operations in the district.
+On 10 January 2005, Radhakrishnan was transferred from Thanjavur to the worse-hit Nagapattinam district to make up for the laxity in relief operations in the district.
 Radhakrishnan served as District Collector of Nagapattinam from 10 January 2005 to 16 May 2006 and oversaw the creation of a number of relief camps.